mike99mac/minimy-mike99mac/gcode/README.md

 The components are about $400.
 With the wood and expendibles it is close to $500.

 ## Cutting the wood
-A full sheet of 1/2" x 60" x 60" baltic birch plywood is cut into thirds so a *blank* is 19.987" x 60".

-Using a 30" x 30" capacity CNC machine, the blank is cut into three pieces.
-Therefore, there are 3 CNC jobs.
+A full sheet of 1/2" x 60" x 60" baltic birch plywood is cut into thirds.
+Assuming a 0.125" blade kerf, three *blanks* of 19.875" x 60" will result.
+Using a 30" x 30" capacity CNC machine, the blank must be cut into three pieces.
+Therefore, there are three CNC jobs.

+Perform the following steps:

+- Cut a sheet into three blanks

-Before cutting the three pieces, add pairs of marks of 1, 2, 3 and 4 highlighted in the drawing below in yellow triangles.
+- Before cutting the three pieces, add pairs of marks of 1, 2, 3 and 4 highlighted in the drawing below in yellow triangles.
 This will allow you to maintain the correct grain orientation during assembly.

+- Cut the three pieces from one blank:
   1. Panel 1 is 26.00"
   1. Panel 2 is 19.17"
   1. Panel 3 which reamins, should be exactly 14.56" (assuming 2 kerfs of 0.125")

 Below is a sketch of an entire panel:
 - Yellow lines show table saw cuts of .125"